Driftt/drift-wordpress/readme.txt

 = Improve Your Net Promoter Score =
 Get actionable feedback that will help your business create products your customers love.

-= Easy Installation and Live Preview =
-The Drift plugin is powered by Eager, a new tool which makes it easier to install Wordpress plugins.
-Install the Drift plugin to see a powerful live preview of Drift on your site and customize it before finalizing your installation, all within your existing Wordpress admin site.

 = Features =